 And if you must drink, pick up some beers at the Kjeller 5 to enjoy at home – the beers here are a reasonable price.
 Any stronger drinks must be purchased at a government liquor store, Vinmonopolet (literally, wine monopoly!).
 The prices there are slightly reasonable, better than buying in a restaurant, though tax is high.

-Cost of activities in Tromso and how to save
+Cost of Activities in Tromso and how to save:

-This is really where most of your budget will go in Tromso.
+This is really where most of your budget will go.
 I spent a lot of money on activities while I was in Tromso for 7 days, but honestly, I don’t regret a thing!
-The reason you go to Tromso is to get involved in the local wilderness, strongly preserved Indigenous and Northern Norwegian culture, and see the magic of Tromso Northern Lights.

-Here are a few activities I did and the costs associated with each; click on names to see all the details.
+Here are a few Tromso activities I did and the costs associated with each; click on names to see all the details.

 If you have to narrow it down to just three things to do in Tromso, I would pick the aurora chasing tour, the dog-sledding adventure, and either the Tromso Ice Domes or the reindeer farm tour with a Sami guide.